SwpnilPndey/Smart_contracts_for_beginners/README.md

 3. Smart contract to check whether given ethereum address is a contract or EOA
 4. Smart contract to mimic a blood bank
 5. Smart contract to mimic decision making in a DAO
+6. Smart contract to withdraw funds from a smart contract